 Inside the Tower

-(The north tower is on the left)
+(The north tower is on the left with the green dome)

 Construction on the North Tower began around 1450, but its completion took almost 130 years thanks to budget problems (they needed city money for more pressing concerns, like keeping the Ottoman Empire outside the city walls).